Use positive approach for your preschooler’s bad habits

-However, Tancig advises concerned parents to contact their pediatrician.
 “Yelling, calling attention to the habit and punishment do not usually work to stop the behavior, but praising the absence of the behavior, using positive rewards and patience are likely to help,” she says.

 McGinnis agrees: “It can be a powerful behavioral shaping tool.”